-Rainwater fittings

-Repair category 1

-Notes Corrosion was evident to the cast iron sections in places.
+Rainwater fittings Repair category 2 Notes A downpipe does not appear to be connected to any drainage and some repairs may be required.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracking was evident to a window lintel along with open mortar joints and spalling/eroding stonework.
-The ground level is high in places around the exterior.
-Future ongoing maintenance will be required to the exterior masonry.
+Notes Areas of cracked masonry were noted including around the window lintel along with bossed render and the ground and decking being high in places around the exterior.
+Repairs and ongoing maintenance will be required.